 - If you fall into a good situation or meet some good people hang onto that and appreciate them.

-In theory I could have stayed in the UK and worked for two different families there and learned the same this so why am I so passionate about the travel experience?
+In theory I could have stayed in the UK and worked for two different families there and learned the same lessons so why am I so passionate about the travel experience?
 Here’s why every school leaver should travel:

 1. To experiment and try new things you can’t do at home.